Shelbourne’s banished statues were part of mania for all things Egyptian

 Mr Ducie said the decision to remove the statue was done by somebody who had done “very little research, doesn’t understand their art history and decided on a whim to do it.

-“Even a little bit of intelligent googling or consulting somebody who knew the story would be better informed.”
+“Even a little bit of intelligent googling or consulting somebody who knew the story would make for a better informed decision.”